Tya14/HousingDash/README.md

 ## How It Works

-1. The raw CSV dataset is loaded into an in-memory SQLite database
+1. The raw dataset is loaded into an in-memory SQLite database
 2. Sidebar filters dynamically construct SQL queries
 3. All aggregations are computed using SQL (no pandas filtering at query stage)
 4. Results are visualised using Plotly within Streamlit